mitoNGS/MToolBox_snakemake/doc/run-the-pipeline.rst

 Running on a computing cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you wish to run MToolBox-snakemake on a huge number of samples and/or your datasets are of a considerable size, you might want to run the workflow on a computing cluster.
+If you wish to run a MToolBox-snakemake workflow on a huge number of samples and/or your datasets are of a considerable size, you might want to run the workflow on a computing cluster.
 In this case, you should instruct the job scheduler you're using on how to do it. with the :code:`--cluster` option.
 You might also want to run the process in background and redirect the standard error and output (*i.e.* all the messages printed on the screen) to a log file:

 .. code-block:: bash